OGSarah/Calculator/README.md

 ```

 ## Front-end Technical Details
+- Written in Swift
 - iOS
 - SwiftUI
 - MVVM Architecture
-- Swiftlint
+- SwiftLint
-- Persists data locally via CoreData and syncs with the backend
+- Persists data locally via Core Data and sends each session’s data to the backend once the app is about to go into the background.
+- Creates a new session each time the app launches.

 ## Back-end Technical Details
-- GO
-- SQLite
+- Written in Go.
+- Uses the Gin web framework for HTTP routing.
-- The backend stores data in `Backend/calculator.db`
+- Stores data in an SQLite database located at Backend/calculator.db.
+- Implements basic authentication with hardcoded credentials (only done for this sample project, not something that would be done in development or production environments), though not currently applied to routes.
+- Provides two endpoints:
+  - POST /api/session: Saves session data to the database.
+  - GET /api/sessions: Retrieves all stored sessions.